Smart Resource Use

-We reduced waste to landfill by 95% in less than one year thanks to our employees’ dedicated efforts to sort recyclables and compost, and finding outlets for materials local recyclers wouldn’t take.
+We reduce waste to landfill by 75% thanks to our employees’ dedicated efforts to sort recyclables and compost, and finding outlets for materials local recyclers wouldn’t take.

 Our kitchen has a high-temperature dishwasher that reduces the amount of water and chemicals needed for rinsing and sanitation.